nightmode/feri/docs/advanced/api/config.md

 Defaults to `['css', 'html', 'js']`.

 Only inform extension clients about changes to these file types.
+File types should be lowercase only.

 ## config.extension.port